Androz2091/discord-player/README.md

 // Check if music is playing in a guild client.player.isPlaying(guildID);
-// Get the currently playing song client.player.nowPlaying(guildID);
+// Get the currently playing trac client.player.nowPlaying(guildID);

-// Current song will be repeated indefinitely client.player.setRepeatMode(guildID, true);
+// Current track will be repeated indefinitely client.player.setRepeatMode(guildID, true);
-// Current song will no longer be repeated indefinitely client.player.setRepeatMode(guildID, false);
+// Current track will no longer be repeated indefinitely client.player.setRepeatMode(guildID, false);
 ```